Ormiston Chadwick Academy

-Ormiston Chadwick Academy (from 2014, prior to which it was called The Bankfield School) is a coeducational secondary school with academy status, located in Widnes in the English county of Cheshire.
+Ormiston Chadwick Academy (formerly The Bankfield School) is a coeducational secondary school with academy status in Widnes, Cheshire.

 History

 Bankfield School

 Bankfield School opened in September 1958 as a small secondary modern school, before becoming a comprehensive school in 1974.
 The numbers on the roll fell, and in the 1980s the school was threatened with closure.
 In January 1990, following a campaign by the local community, Bankfield became a grant-maintained school.
 In 1997, the school joined the other schools managed by Halton Borough Council.

 In September 2004, Bankfield School was awarded the specialist status Science College and in doing so partnered with the Catalyst Museum and Science Discovery Centre along with 16 industrial sponsors.
 In 2010, Bankfield became the first school in the Borough of Halton to be judged as 'Outstanding' by Ofsted.
 The school also gained a second specialism in Applied Learning, and also became a Gifted & Talented Lead School.